Sunday, 27th March, 1994. 9:30am.

 Hundreds of United fans were now heading for the exits.
 On the full-time whistle one of them actually came up to my old man on his way out and shook his hand. ”Well done mate, you deserved that”, he said.
 That was a very kind gesture from a clearly disappointed fan, who could have quite easily hurled abuse at us.
 My dad has never forgotten it.
 I got to see captain Kevin Richardson walk up those 39 Wembley steps to lift the League Cup trophy just before we left.
 It was a sight I had doubted I’d see many times during that day.
 Unforgettable.
 As the United supporters had all scarpered, when we got out of the stadium we were able to walk back up Wembley Way towards the underground station with the Villa fans.
 My shirt was out in full force then.
 We were amongst them singing all the way back to Kings Cross.
 When we jumped on the train back up to Doncaster we were absolutely knackered.
 Bless my poor father, who because I fell straight to sleep, was unable to even get any kip on that journey in case we missed our stop.
 Over 40 hours that man had been awake by the time we actually got home.

 So I must end this by thanking my dad, Merv.
-Twenty-six years ago, despite being severely sleep deprived and out of pocket, he gave his 10-year-old son the best day of his young life. x
+Twenty-five years ago, despite being severely sleep deprived and out of pocket, he gave his 10-year-old son the best day of his young life. x

 For more nostalgic articles and football memories, visit…